Cyber Roundup – November 2020

 Key Cyber Events

-The following is a rundown of what happened during the month of October 2019.
+The following is a rundown of the schemes, hacks and breaches that have unfolded in recent months.
 We welcome your comments, insights and questions.

 Thomas J. DeMayo, Principal, Cyber Risk Management